 HISTORY OF THE CHRISTMAS TRUCE OF 1914

 Christmas Day brought impromptu football (soccer) matches between the soldiers.
 This time also afforded the opportunity to bury the dead, and exchange prisoners.
 The first documented truce was recorded in the War Diary of the 2nd Essex Regiment on December 11, the last one ended at New Year, but it was all unofficial.
 Perhaps as many as 100,000 soldiers were involved in this truce.
-Robert Graves, the British writer — known for I, Claudius — later recounted the football match, parts of which were fictional, with a score of 3-2 for the Germans.
-No reports were published of the truce for a week, until the story was broken by the New York Times, in the still-neutral U.S.
+Robert Graves, the British writer — known for the novel I, Claudius and the authoritative translation from the Latin of Suetonius’ The Twelve Caesars — later recounted the football match, parts of which were fictional, with a score of 3-2 for the Germans.
+No reports were published of the truce for a week, until the New York Times broke the story, in the still-neutral at that time United States.

 How unusual was this?